libyal/winreg-kb/docs/sources/security-accounts-manager-keys/Domains.md

 Name | Description
 --- | ---
 Account | user, group, and local group accounts.
-Builtin | (built-in) default local groups, such as the Administrators and Users groups, that are established when the operating system is installed.
+Builtin | built-in local groups, such as the Administrators and Users groups, that are established when the operating system is installed.

 Values: